-4. The Army hereby reserves an easement and right of access to and over any and all portions of the Transfer Parcel for itself and its officers agents, employees and contractors, for purposes of conducting Response Actions after the fate of Transfer in order to fulfill the Army's environmental responsibilities under this Agreement, the FFA (including Section IX - ACCESS of the FFA), and applicable law.
-It is the intertion of the Army and the FWS that such easement and right of access shall run with the land.
-In exercising this easement and right of access, except in case of imminent endangerment to give the FWS or the then record owner of the affected portion(s) of the Transfer Parcel reasonable prior written notice of the Respons Action(s) to be conducted on the Transfer Parcel, and shall use reasonable means, to avoid and or minimize interference with the FWS's or such record owner's use of the Transfer Parcel.
-Subject to the provisions of this Paragraph, and except as otherwise provided for by law, the FWS, such record owner, and any other person shall have no claim or cause of action against the Army, or any officer, agent, employee or contractor of the Army, for interference with the use of the Transfer Parcel based upon Response Actions taken under this Subsection. • a.
-Nothing in this Agreement shall limit or otherwise affect the Army's, EPA's or MDEP's respective rights of access to and over any and all portions of the Transfer Parcel under applicable law for purposes including but not limited to:
+4. The Army hereby reserves an easement and right of access to and over any and all portions of the Transfer Parcel for itself and its officers, agents, employees and contractors, for purposes of conducting Response Actions after the pate of Transfer in order to fulfill the Army's environmental responsibilities under this Agreement, the FFA (including Section IX - ACCESS of the FFA), and applicable law.
+It is the intention of the Anny and the FWS that such easement and right of access shall run with the land.
+In exercising this easement and right of access, except in case of imminent endangerment to fluman health or the environment, the Army shall give the FWS or the then record owner of the affected portion(s) of the Transfer Parcel reasonable prior written notice of the Response Action(s) to be conducted on the Transfer Parcel, and shall use reasonable means, to avoid and or minimize interference with the FWS's or such record owner's use of the Transfer Parcel.
+Subject to the provisions of this Paragraph, and except as otherwise provided for by law, the FIVS, such record owner, and any other person shall have no claim or cause of action against the Army, or any officer, agent, employee or contractor of the Army, for interference with the use of the Transfer Parcel based upon Response Actions